chakrab2/NMF_Topic_Model/README.md

 </p>

 <p>
-Here is an example of our topic modeling in action, using examples from the Paralign community and visualized with <a href="https://pyldavis.readthedocs.io/en/latest/readme.html"> pyLDAvis.</a>
+<a href = "https://chakrab2.github.io">Here</a> is an example of our topic modeling in action, using examples from the Paralign community and visualized with <a href="https://pyldavis.readthedocs.io/en/latest/readme.html"> pyLDAvis.</a>
 </p>

 <iframe src="Blog/Top7uni.html" width="2000" height="800"></iframe>